nodesign/weio/www/weioPY.md

 Serial port
 -----------
 ### Serial(baudrate, port='/dev/ttyACM1', timeout=1)
-This function initialize serial port interface on WeIO board and returns pySerial object.
+This function initialize serial port interface on WeIO board and returns a pySerial object.
 All documentation and code that is written for pySerial can be used directly inside WeIO.
 Reason why we are using our weioSerial module instead of pySerial is that WeIO needs to execute a few operations to put pins 0 - RX and 1 - TX into serial port mode before initializing pySerial.
 Complete pySerial documentation can be found here : http://pyserial.sourceforge.net/pyserial_api.html

 ### listSerials()
 List available serial ports on WeIO.
 By default there are 3 serial ports /dev/ttyACM1, /dev/ttyACM0, /dev/ttyATH0.
 Each of them has it's own function. ttyACM1 is WeIO serial port that is connected to pins 0-RX and 1-TX. ttyACM0 is reserved for communication with LPC processor and ttyATH0 is reserved for user console via micro USB (you should not touch these two ports).